ashleydavis/the-data-wrangler-blog/_posts/2017-03-13-automated-internet-speed-testing.markdown

 I also have a desktop build prepared for Patrons.
 There is no setup required for this, just download it and run it to start your automated internet speed testing.

+UPDATE 2019

+I'm no longer using Patreon.
+The code for this is now available on GitHub: https://github.com/ashleydavis/internet-speed-test

 # Why?

 Ok so this is Australia, we aren't exactly known for our fast internet.
 After being frustated by poor performance and regular outages I started testing my internet speed more frequently.
 I did this manually for a while before I committed to coding an automated solution.